- The Definition of Diabetes in Cats

 Insulin for Cats with Diabetes

-Once diets are adjusted, insulin is used as the next step in the process of treating feline diabetes.
-The typical treatment plan is for a cat to receive insulin injections twice a day, but the actual number of insulin injections will depend on your cat's specific situation.
+Once diets are adjusted, insulin therapy is used as the next step in the process of treating feline diabetes.
+The typical treatment plan is for a cat to receive insulin injections twice a day, but the actual dose of insulin will depend on your cat's specific situation.
 The same goes for doses and the time of day that your cat's vet will suggest you administer injections to your cat.

 Your vet can guide you through the process and give you tips on how to successfully administer insulin injections to your kitty, so don't hesitate to ask for guidance or to have your questions answered.
 Veterinarians know that not many pet parents are comfortable with the idea of injecting needles of insulin into their pets, so they can be there for you every step of the way.